Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely affecting the region.
+AreaSearch identified 14 projects that could affect this region.
 Notable ones include Origami Bondi Junction, Bondi Junction Vision and Master Plan, 122-126 Bronte Road Mixed-Use Development, and 50 Botany Street Residential Development in Bondi Junction.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.